Fill this form out and we will send you paperwork in the mail

 At The Innovative School of Temple Beth Sholom, our goal is for children to love learning.
 Our curriculum is anchored in meaningful experiences, providing learning opportunities that promote collaboration, critical thinking, and inquiry.
 With a child-directed approach always at the forefront, teaching and learning are authentic, and we intentionally design our learning experiences to foster inquiry, communication, and creative expression.
 Through ongoing observation and assessment of the learning process, our educators mindfully plan curriculum.
 Learning standards and goals undergird these experiences and processes.

 Our goal is for learners to read and write independently and fluently.
 We help learners gain the appropriate skills and strategies needed to develop a true joy for reading and writing.
 Learners develop their literacy concepts and skills through whole class, small group, and one-on-one instruction.
-Teachers College Reading and Writing Workshops and Fundations Word Study are used to support literacy learning.
+Reading and writing workshops and Fundations Word Study are used to support literacy learning.

 Reading, writing, and word study skills and concepts are taught explicitly and practiced each day.
 Using a balanced literacy model, learners will develop appropriate skills and strategies needed to read, spell, and write texts of various genres and for different purposes.
 It is a goal for children to feel that what they learn as readers and writers has meaningful and practical application in school and beyond.
 We understand that first graders will arrive with a variety of skill levels in reading.
 Through direct teaching and individual assessment, teachers learn about the strengths and needs of each reader.
 Throughout the year, the learners are developing decoding skills, fluency, comprehension strategies, and inferential thinking.
 In writing, they are learning to draft, revise, edit, and publish their work.
 Children share their stories, thoughts, and wonderings, enabling them to develop their own voice as they grow as readers and writers.
 First graders develop control of their letter formation through a handwriting program.
 Learners receive consistent word study instruction to develop connections to sounds and letters involved in their reading, writing, and spelling.
 In addition, first graders learn strategies for applying spelling patterns and core sight words into the proofreading and editing of their written work.